Embattled immigration deal shows rightward lurch for Biden and Democrats

 A deal for new border restrictions in exchange for foreign aid may fail, but it reveals a platform change for Democrats, experts say.

-Washington, DC – The deal seemed all but dead on arrival.
+Washington, DC – The deal was all but dead on arrival.

-Less than a day after leaders in the United States Senate unveiled a bipartisan immigration deal, members of the Republican Party had organised against it, all but dooming its passage this week.
+Less than a day after leaders in the United States Senate unveiled a bipartisan immigration deal, members of the Republican Party had organised against it, dooming its passage this week.

 Keep readinglist of 3 items